rust-lang/rfcs/text/0000-api-doc-frontpage-styleguide.md

 ## Introduction text to the crate

 The first thing potential users of your crates will see is the introductory summary.
-This section is a good place to introduce the what and the why the crate.
+This section is a good place to introduce the what and the why of the crate.
 A good introduction is concise but also provides enough information for the reader to understand the purpose of the crate.
 In addition, a good introduction provides a learning path for the user as they read the rest of the documentation.

 Here's an example of a good introduction from the [log crate](https://doc.rust-lang.org/log/log/index.html):

 > A lightweight logging facade.
 >
 > A logging facade provides a single logging API that abstracts over the actual logging
 > implementation.
 Libraries can use the logging API provided by this crate, and the consumer